Author: Dr. Theo Notteboom

 - Fleet capacity management is complex given the inflexible nature of vessel capacity in the short run due to fixed timetables, the seasonality effects in the shipping business, and cargo imbalances on trade routes.

 Shipping lines seek gains in market share with capacity usually added as additional loops (in large segments) to existing services, which incur high fixed costs.
-For example, ten to eleven ships are needed to operate one regular liner service on the Europe-Far East trade.
+For example, 10 to 11 ships are needed to operate one regular liner service on the Europe-Far East trade.
 Each of the post-Panamax container vessels has a typical newbuilding price ranging from USD 100 to 150 million depending on the unit capacity of the ship and the market situation in the shipbuilding industry at the time of the vessel order.
 On average, container shipping lines charter about half of the vessels from third-party ship owners.
 Ship chartering is a particularly common practice for mid-size containerships in the range of 1,000 to 3,000 TEU.

 Container shipping lines also face large investments in their container fleets.
-For example, a container carrier operating regular service on the Asia-Europe trade with 10 vessels of 18,000 TEU needs a container fleet of at least 360,000 TEU to support the service.
-Container shipping lines and other transport operators typically own 55 to 60% of the total global container equipment assets, while the remainder is leased from specialized companies.
+For example, a container carrier operating regular service on the Asia-Europe trade with ten vessels of 18,000 TEU needs a container fleet of at least 360,000 TEU to support the service.
+Container shipping lines and other transport operators typically own 55% to 60% of the total global container equipment assets, while the remainder is leased from specialized companies.

 Despite sustained growth brought by containerization, container carriers tend to underperform financially compared to other logistics sectors.
 This weaker performance is linked to the combination of capital-intensive operations and high risks associated with revenues.
 The large investments in assets and the fixed nature of the liner service schedules, even if cargo volumes are too low to fill the vessel, lie at the core of the risk profile in the container liner shipping industry.
 High commercial and operational risks are associated with deploying a fixed fleet capacity within a fixed schedule between a set of ports of call at both ends of a trade route.
 Unused capacity cannot be stored and represents missed revenue opportunities.
 Once large and expensive liner services are set up, the pressure is to fill the ships with cargo.
-When there is an oversupply of vessels in the market, the high fixed costs and product perishability give shipping lines incentive to fill vessels at a marginal cost, often leading to downward freight rates in the market and direct operational losses on the trades considered.
+When there is an oversupply of vessels in the market, the high fixed costs and product perishability give shipping lines an incentive to fill vessels at a marginal cost, often leading to downward freight rates in the market and direct operational losses on the trades considered.
 Since the financial crisis of 2008-09, the shipping industry has undertaken strategies aiming at increasing operating margins, mainly through alliances and capacity management.

 2. Freight Rates and Surcharges

-The revenue base of container shipping lines consists of freight rates collected from the shippers or their representatives for the maritime transport of containerized cargo and mostly complemented by a set of surcharges.
+The revenue base of container shipping lines consists of freight rates collected from the shippers or their representatives for the maritime transport of containerized cargo.
+It is mostly complemented by a set of surcharges.
 All-in ocean freight rates have fluctuated significantly since 2009, as exemplified by the Shanghai Containerized Freight Index and other similar indices such as the World Container Index (WCI) or the China Containerized Freight Index (CCFI).
 Also, contract container freight rates are influenced by the balance of power between shippers and shipping lines in rate negotiations.
 Customers generating large cargo volumes tend to have better leverage.

 Freight rates can vary greatly depending on the economic characteristics (e.g. cargo availability, imbalances, the competitive situation among shipping lines) and technological characteristics (e.g. maximum allowable vessel size) of the trade route concerned.
 The existence of large cargo imbalances on a number of trade routes has a significant impact on pricing.
 Trade imbalances also affect shippers in their ability to access equipment.
 In order to guarantee space, shippers may double book their container loads, leading to missed bookings for shipping lines.
 Container liner companies can react by imposing surcharges in the form of a ‘no show’ fee.

 Base freight rates or Freight All Kinds (FAK) rates are applicable in most trades.
-These freight rates are lump sum rates for a container on a specific origin-destination relation irrespective of its contents and irrespective of the quantity of cargo stuffed into the box by the shipper.
+These freight rates are lump sum rates for a container on a specific origin-destination pair, irrespective of its contents and irrespective of the quantity of cargo stuffed into the box by the shipper.
 On top of these base freight rates, liner companies charge separately for additional items through various surcharges.
 Still, some (larger) customers receive all-in prices.
 The most common surcharges include:

-- Fuel surcharges (Bunker Adjustment Factor or BAF, but also other terms are used).
+- Fuel surcharges (Bunker Adjustment Factor or BAF, but other terms are also used).

 - Surcharges related to the exchange rate risk (Currency Adjustment Factor or CAF).